Weekend Training Program

 Examines the Incident Safety Officer’s role within a command structure at emergency response situations.
 Participants will be able to identify and analyze incident scene safety concerns and communicate recommended solutions to the command authority.
 (Because this is an NFA class, subsidized by MFTI the cost is reduced to $40).

 This two day class presented by the Maine Fire Marshal’s Office will provide an introduction into the field of fire and life safety codes through classroom presentation and case studies.
-Topics that will be covered on day one include means of egress requirements, fire sprinklers, commercial cooking fire protection, and case studies of inspection deficiencies in apartment occupancies.
+Topics covered on day one include means of egress requirements, fire sprinklers, commercial cooking fire protection, and case studies of inspection deficiencies in apartment occupancies.

 Using simulations, fire officers and senior firefighters apply the techniques of size-up, initial reports, identifying fire conditions upon arrival, predicting fire travel, conducting a risk/benefit analysis, closing operational modes, assigning initial fire control companies, and resource evaluation.
 Program will focus on: 1) Pre-incident preparation: command coaching, crew resource management, fire service changes, operational leadership, strategy & tactics, NIMS/ICS/fire ground command, 2) Commanding the initial fire attack: initial arrival reports, apparatus placement, size-up/8 fire ground factors/RECEO, risk/benefit analysis, predicting fire travel/reading smoke, operational modes, incident priorities, making operational assignments, evaluation of resources, and incident termination.